ziapeltagames/six-winters/docs/DESIGN.md

 ## Threat

 Veil Ward - The veil ward is a secure magical communication mechanism.
-The Weaver of Secrets can use it to give the# Overview
+The Weaver of Secrets can use it to give the

-Brainstorming about different sorts of spotlight location abilities, and which mission they should appear in.

-There should be one (or more) location abilities that raise each of the fifteen tracks in the game.
-Five resource tracks, five society tracks, and five faction disposition tracks.
-More than likely, the resource track increases should be found in exploration missions.
-The society tracks found in alliance missions.
-Society tracks can be sprinkled around elsewhere.

 # Third Showdown